 Hakim is one of the most renowned experts in Belgium when it comes to enforcement of arbitral awards, especially against sovereigns.
 He recently enforced in Belgium the awards in the Micula and Yukos cases.

-In 2017 and 2018, Hakim co-authored the Belgian Chapter of GAR Know How Guide on Enforcement, Global Legal Insights – International Arbitration and Chambers – International Arbitration.
-He is regularly invited to speak at conferences on arbitration organised by CEPANI, IAI or Francarbi.
+In 2018 and 2019, Hakim co-authored the Belgian chapter of Arbitration World and GAR Know How Guide on Challenging and Enforcing Arbitration Awards.
+He is regularly invited to speak in conferences on international arbitration organised by CEPANI, the IAI and Francarbi.

-Hakim is professor of dispute resolution law at the University of Liège (ULg).
+Hakim is professor of dispute resolution law at the University of Liège.
 He is the author of numerous books and publications on judicial law, private international law and arbitration.

 He holds a law degree (1996) and a PhD (2007) from the University of Brussels (ULB).

-Hakim is a partner at Loyens & Loeff, where he heads up the corporate litigation and international arbitration practice of the Brussels office.
+Hakim is a Partner at Loyens & Loeff (Brussels office) where he heads up the international litigation and arbitration practice.